If a week is a long time in politics, the last 10 days has been an eternity for Humza Yousaf.

 Regardless of whether a Holyrood election takes place sooner than planned, or goes ahead as expected in May 2026, what is clear is that the Scottish political landscape is changing in a way that we haven’t seen for almost two decades.
 Scottish-based businesses should prepare themselves for the possibility of operating outside of the nationalist prism of successive SNP governments.

-If you’d like to talk to a member of the Arden team in Scotland, about this ever-changing landscape, get in touch with our expert team.
+If you would like to talk to a member of the Arden team in Scotland about this ever-changing landscape, get in touch with our expert team.